-'I think I want to try to be vegan.'
+'I think I'm going to try being vegan.'

 Thinking of trying out veganism?
-We know that it might seem like a massive scary change at first, but it gets easy really fast, and in fact by the time you get to your third week as a vegan you will probably find that the lifestyle feels mostly effortless to continue.
-It's a bit difficult to know how exactly to start with going vegan so we thought we would write a guide to help make those first few weeks of trying out veganism in Norway so much easier.
-At the end of the three weeks you might not know all the little tips and things that someone who has been vegan for many years does but you will definitely be over the hardest part and know more than enough to stay vegan if that's what you want.
+We know that it might seem like a massive life change at first, but it gets easy really fast, in fact by the time you get to your third week as a vegan you will probably find that the lifestyle feels mostly effortless to continue.
+It's a bit difficult to know how exactly to start with going vegan so we thought we would write a guide to help make those first few weeks of trying out a green lifestyle so much easier.
+At the end of the three weeks you of course won't be a savvy as someone who has been vegan for many years but you will definitely be over the hardest part and know more than enough to stay vegan if that's what you want.

 Start with your diet